Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 The Exuma Cays Land and Sea Park was established in 1958 and covers 176 square miles from the north of Shroud Cays to Bells Cay.
 It was the world's first land and sea park.

-Here, you can jump off your boat in a designated spot and snorkel in a natural aquarium, complete with living coral and colorful tropical fish.
+You can jump off your boat in a designated spot and snorkel in a natural aquarium, complete with living coral and colorful tropical fish.

 Scuba diving is also available in the park.